Tropical forest biodiversity group

 Kyle Dexter (PDRA 2009-2011) Kyle graduated from Duke University on the ecology and biogeography of the Neotropical legume genus Inga.
 In the group, he contributed to the ANR-funded project BRIDGE, and developed large-scale analyses of traits across the Neotropics.
 He is now Lecturer at University of Edinburgh.

 Mailyn Gonzalez (PhD 2005-2009) Mailyn holds a Msc from University of Lausanne.
 As a PhD student in the group, she spearheaded our first attempts to develop a functioning plant DNA barcode system for Amazonian trees, and studied the regeneration of trees in French Guiana.
-She is now Investigador Junior at Instituto De Investigacion De Recursos Biologicos Alexander Von Humboldt in her homeland Colombia.
+She is now Investigador at Instituto De Investigacion De Recursos Biologicos Alexander Von Humboldt in her homeland Colombia.

 Franck Jabot (PhD 2005-2009) Franck holds a diploma from Ecole Polytechnique.
 During his PhD project he worked on improving inference methods for Hubbell's neutral theory of biodiversity.
 He developed new techniques based on the Approximate Bayesian Computation method.
 He is now staff researcher at IRSTEA, Clermont-Ferrand.

-Coline Jaworski (PhD student 2011-2015) Coline holds a diploma from Ecole de Physique Chimie de Paris, with a background in chemistry.
+Coline Jaworski (PhD 2011-2015) Coline holds a diploma from Ecole de Physique Chimie de Paris, with a background in chemistry.
 Her PhD was on the eco-evolutionary dynamics of species interactions.
 She developed experiments at the Moulis experimental ecology station and field work in the Pyerenees to assess floral scent-mediated interactions between Antirrhinum majus (snapdragon) and pollinating insects.
-She is now post-doc at University of Arizona
+She is now post-doc at University of Oxford

 Victoria Meyer (PhD 2012-2016) Victoria was a PhD student, co-supervised by Sassan Saatchi in Los Angeles (defended in January 2017, congrats!!).
 She holds a Msc from Bordeaux University.
 She is working on the potential of LiDAR data to recover biomass and forest structure information in old-growth tropical forests.
 She will be based at the Jet Propulsion Laboratory in Pasadena for a post-doc (NASA/CalTech).

 Natalia Norden (PhD 2003-2007) Natalia holds a Msc from Paris.
 Her PhD in Toulouse, co-supervised with Christophe Thebaud, was on the quantification of seed-to-seedling transition in Neotropical trees and lianas.
 After her PhD she spent a post-doc at the University of Connectitut in Robin Chazdon's lab, then took a professorship at the Universidad Javeriana, Bogota, her hometown.
-She is now Investigador Junior at Instituto De Investigacion De Recursos Biologicos Alexander Von Humboldt in Bogota.
+She is now Investigador at Instituto De Investigacion De Recursos Biologicos Alexander Von Humboldt in Bogota.

 Maxime Réjou-Méchain (PDRA 2010-2013) Maxime graduated from University of Montpellier where he worked on the dynamics of forests at the CIRAD M'Baiki station, in the Republic of Central Africa.
 In the group, he worked on the phylogeny of trees of M'Baiki, and on biomass estimation of tropical forests using aerial LiDAR scanning.
-He then moved to India, to led a remote sensing lab of the Institut Francais de Pondichery, and is now scientist at IRD, Montpellier (AMAP).
+He then moved to India, to led a remote sensing lab of the Institut Francais de Pondichery, and is now staff scientist at IRD, Montpellier (AMAP).

 Claire Suchet (PhD 2006-2010) Claire holds a Msc from Toulouse University.
 As a PhD student, she worked on unravelling the smell of wild snapdragon populations in the Pyrenees, in collaboration with Christophe Thebaud and Christine Raynaud.
 She is now working for the private sector.